Phoenix Area Service

 Common condenser fan motor symptoms

-Fan motor trouble often shows up as a no-cooling or no-start call.
+Fan motor trouble often shows up as a no-cooling, no-start, noise, or overheating call.

 Fan not spinning